acend/tekton-basics-training/content/en/docs/06_additional/chains.md

 ## {{% param sectionnumber %}}.1: Tekton Chains

 Tekton Chains allows you to manage your supply chain security when using Tekton as your CICD System.
-It basically observes all TaskRuns and PipelineRuns, takes a snapshot of them, signs them and stores them somewhere.
-It allows you to cryptographically prove what steps and commands, in what containers were executed, during a specific Task- or PipelineRun.
+It basically observes all TaskRuns, takes a snapshot of them, signs them and stores them somewhere.
+It allows you to cryptographically prove what steps and commands, in what containers were executed, during a specific TaskRun.

 In addition to that Tekton Chains also supports signing the resulting OCI images.

 Read the [documentation](https://tekton.dev/docs/chains/) for additional Information.

-We've already created a Keypair, which Tekton Chains uses to sign your TaskRuns and PipelineRuns using the `cosign` tool.
+We've already created a Keypair, which Tekton Chains uses to sign your TaskRuns using the `cosign` tool.
 This created a secret in the `openshift-pipelines` namespace.
-And we configured Tekton Chains to store the signatures and payloads as annotations to the corresponding TaksRuns and PipelineRuns.
+And we configured Tekton Chains to store the signatures and payloads as annotations to the corresponding TaksRuns.

-You might have noticed the Tekton Chains annotations in your TaksRun and PipelineRun Resources, since Tektion Chains was running and signing the whole day.
+You might have noticed the Tekton Chains annotations in your TaksRun Resources, since Tekton Chains was running and signing the whole day.

 ## Task {{% param sectionnumber %}}.2: TaskRun